 The last three years have helped us focus on the most important things in our lives, and the outdoor living trends in the home improvement industry are definitely a reflection of this.
 The renewed value of in-person gatherings with family and friends, and investing more resources into creating ideal home spaces has been a challenge and an opportunity for masons, contractors, and builders.
-We talked about these unique times with Mark Arsenault, owner, salesman, estimator, and manager for Green Monster Landscapes in New Hampshire.
+We talked about these unique times with Mark Arsenault, owner, salesman, estimator, and manager for Green Monster Landscapes in New Hampshire, who has been in the industry for 20 years.
 Mark's company specializes in hardscape design, stone masonry, landscape construction, planting, irrigation, and lighting.

 Mark had recently rebranded his business and resumed sole ownership when the pandemic began.
 When asked what trends he thought we might see in the year ahead, he predicted that the outdoor living trend "still has some legs," and explained that what his customers are looking for now goes beyond basic features like patios and walkways.
 "They're wanting the next level elements: seat walls, fire features, built-in grills, and the things that turn the landscape into an outdoor living space."
 And Mark, who said his favorite part of his job is the field work, is excited to put his creativity to work on-site alongside his team.